 When it comes to fighting a hurricane or violent wind storm your best bet is to be prepared.

-After measuring your window, cut the sheet of 5/8" CDX grade exterior plywood 7" wider and 7" taller than the window you want to cover, thus providing 3" or 4" of protective overhang on all sides of your window.
-Some home centers will cut to your size specifications for free or for a fee.
+After measuring your window, cut the sheet of 5/8" CDX-grade exterior plywood 7" wider and 7" taller than the window you want to cover, thus providing 3" or 4" of protective overhang on all sides of your window.
+Some home centers will cut to your size specifications for free or for a small fee.

 To install your plywood hurricane shutter on a home built with "frame" construction, measure and locate the framing studs.